cryptidtech/multi-codec/README.md

 ### Serde Integration

-With the `serde` feature (enabled by default), `Codec` serializes as a string in human-readable formats (JSON, TOML) and as varint bytes in binary formats (CBOR, bincode):
+With the `serde` feature on by default, `Codec` serializes as a string in human-readable formats (JSON, TOML).
+It serializes as varint bytes in binary formats (CBOR, bincode):

 ```rust
 use multi_codec::Codec;